 Pirated access though websites such as Sci-Hub are illegal downloads of copyrighted articles already published in journals.
 Ironically, Science magazine has published research that shows that Sci-Hub has great usage from areas that are near major universities with good access to journals. (http://www.sciencemag.org/news/2016/04/whos-downloading-pirated-papers-everyone)

 Researchers may find it easier to log onto illegal websites such as this one rather than access the journals through their library's online resources, but this has negative impact for the original journal authors.

 If your research begins with Google Scholar it is best to access it through the database list on the Library's website since it will then link your search results to the Library's collection of online journals and resources.
-Articles not found in the collection can easily be obtained through our Smart Delivery (Interlibrary Loan) service.
+Articles not found in the collection can easily be obtained through our Interlibrary Loan services.